 Halloween is right around the corner, and like so many other families, you have been prepping costumes for your children for months.
 Wait, just kidding.
 The reality is, it’s difficult to plan ahead for Halloween.
 With countless parenting commitments, preparing for one evening isn’t always a priority.
 We understand.
 And even though it’s Halloween, there’s no reason to be afraid!

-With the help from some of our crafty providers, we’ve assembled a list of spooky and fun DIY options to get your little ones feeling in the Halloween spirit!
+With the help of some of our crafty providers, we’ve assembled a list of spooky and fun DIY options to get your little ones in the Halloween spirit!
 The best part?
 All of these costumes are meant to be crafted with your little ones, so there’s no doubt you’ll enjoy the process.
 And don’t worry, it’s not about making the costumes perfect – focus on the fun!
 Looking for more Halloween crafts?
 Check out our list of fun Halloween activities for the whole family!

 1. Unicorn Hoodie Costume

 A unicorn costume for Halloween?
 Yes, please.
 This fun and magical costume is perfect for the holiday.
 Does your child have a hoodie?
 If so, you have the first piece of the costume!
 From there, you can easily incorporate the materials below to create a comfy unicorn costume.
 And if you’re feeling up for some additional flair you can add face paint or makeup.
 After all, all unicorns need to glow!

 - Hot glue gun & glue sticks for quick assembly